TIPS & ADVICE TO GET THE MOST FROM YOUR WEDDING DAY

 Around 1 week after your wedding I’ll aim to have your highlights slideshow ready!

-Your full online gallery should be within 2 weeks of your wedding day.
+Your full gallery download should be available within 4 weeks of your wedding day.
 I prefer not to rush the process as I want to make sure I spend the right amount of time editing your photos so they are the best they can be.
-During the summer period, it occasionally takes longer, but I can promise you that the images will be worth the wait
+During the summer period, it occasionally takes longer, but I can promise you that the images will be worth the wait.

 If you bought an album in your package, once you have your online gallery you can start to choose the images you want to be showcased by selecting them when you log in.